zhannie78/zhannie78/README.md

-- 👋 Hi, I’m Annie (@zhannie78)
+- 👋 Hi
 - 👀 I’m interested in Data Science, AI, Machine Learning, Digital Marketing, Fintech, and Blockchain.
 - 🌱 I’m currently improving my skills in Python, SQL, C++ and MATLAB.
 I am proficient in R and HTML.
 - 💞️ I’m looking to collaborate on any interesting projects!
-- 📫 Reach me via my links at zhannie78.github.io
+- 📫 Reach me via

 <!---
 zhannie78/zhannie78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.